 This year’s Super Bowl broadcast honors goes to FOX; who have gone out of their way to make this game available to everyone.
 You will be able to catch Super Bowl 51 on your local FOX affiliate on Sunday, Feb.
 5, 2016 at 2:50 PM PT.

 Now here’s how you can watch Super Bowl 51 without cable:

 Sometimes the old ways are best, and in this instance that statement has never been truer.
 The easiest way to watch the Super Bowl without cable is to purchase a simple over-the-air (OTA) antenna.
 With a modern HD OTA antenna, like the Leaf, you can get all of the major broadcast networks (CBS, ABC, etc…) in 1080i HD for free; minus the initial cost of the antenna.

 This year FOX has earned the right to broadcast the big game.
 So simply plugin your Antenna and enjoy the entertainment for free and in HD.

 |Indoor Antennas||Outdoor Antennas||OTA DVRs|

 |Mohu Antennas are the #1 Selling Antennas on Amazon for a Reason!|

-This year the Super Bowl will stream on Live on CBS for free.
+This year the Super Bowl will stream on Fox Sports Go for free (no cable subscription needed).
 Not every device on the market is supported, but since they cover all the major platforms, you should be good to go come game day.